botfront/botfront/botfront/docs/guide/developers-guide/README.md

 ## Developing with Docker Compose

-Follow those instructions to develop Botfront while interacting with all the services exposed by `docker-compose`:
+Follow these instructions to develop Botfront while interacting with all the services exposed by `docker-compose`:

 1. Create a Botfront projet with `botfront init`
 2. Start your project with `botfront up`.
 When Botfront opens on `http://localhost:8888` just close it.
-3. Reset meteor from Botfront root folder with `meteor reset`.  (**this will wipe the database**)
+3. Reset meteor from Botfront root folder with `meteor reset` (**this will wipe the database**).
 4. Run Botfront with `meteor npm run start:docker-compose.dev`.
 Botfront will be available at [http://localhost:3000](http://localhost:3000)